 We strongly suggest the use of the following packs to help develop your child’s skills within the examination context of the St. George’s Weybridge 11+ maths test:

 Get 10% off orders over £70 and 20% off orders over £250.
 Use the code eppdiscount at checkout.

-The following online practice tests are specifically designed to help students familiarise themselves with the demands of CEM Select assessment used by St. George’s Weybridge.
-These practice tests will help your child accustom themselves with all the modules covering Verbal, Numerical and Non-Verbal ability.
+The following full practice and skill practice online tests are specifically designed to help students familiarise themselves with the demands of CEM Select assessment used by St. George’s Weybridge.
+They will help your child accustom themselves with all the modules covering Verbal, Numerical and Non-Verbal ability.

 Get 10% off orders over £80 and 20% off orders over £200.
 Use the code ppdiscount at checkout.